Principal Investigator; Professor of Botany.

 MSc student in Conservation and Management of Nature (UCA, Master Program).
 I’m currently doing my master thesis using GIS to try to understand the relationships between fire and the different habitats in the north side of the Strait of Gibraltar.

 Plant Biology Lecturer at the University of Valencia (Spain).
 My interests include (i) the study of ecological factors affecting genetic diversity and population structure in plants; (i) plant phylogeography and phylogenetics; (iii) molecular and morphological taxonomic studies of a variety of plant groups including vascular plants and bryophytes.

 Formerly at the University of Cadiz, where I did my PhD, I am a postdoc at the Population Ecology Research Group of the University of Zurich.
 My research is focused on how interactions of genetics, environmental drivers, and density dependence affect population dynamics of animals and plants.
 I am particularly interested in how we can use traits of individual to predict population-level changes due to changes in environmental conditions.

 José Manuel Herrera

-Research Associate at the University of Evora and CIBIO-InBio (Portugal).
+Mediterranean Institute for Agriculture, Environment and Development (MED) (Évora-Portugal).
 My research aims at understanding changes in species distribution patterns and in networks of species interactions in response to global change drivers (habitat loss, fragmentation and climate warming).
+Visit my website.

 Manuel J. Gil-López